Nick Srnicek

 Nick Srnicek (born 1982) is a Canadian writer and academic.
 He is currently a lecturer in Digital Economy in the Department of Digital Humanities, King's College London.
 Srnicek is associated with the political theory of accelerationism and a post-scarcity economy.

 Biography

-Srnicek took a double major in Psychology and philosophy before completing an MA at the University of Western Ontario in 2007.
-He proceeded to a PhD at the London School of Economics, completing his thesis in 2013 on "Representing complexity: the material construction of world politics".
-He has worked as a Visiting Lecturer at City University and the University of Westminster.
+Srnicek took a double major in psychology and philosophy, before completing an MA at the University of Western Ontario in 2007.
+He proceeded to a PhD in international relations at the London School of Economics, completing his thesis in 2013 on "Representing complexity: the material construction of world politics" under the supervision of Kimberly Hutchings.
+He has worked as a visiting lecturer at City University and the University of Westminster.